 - Pay attention to what’s going on around you

 - Don’t wear headphones as they may stop you from hearing danger approaching

-- Find an easy way to get the school with good crossings and as little traffic as possible
+- Find an easy way to get to school and home again with good crossings and as little traffic as possible.

 - Parents, plan a safe route

 - Watch out for cars at every driveway and intersection

 - Young children should walk with an adult

 Is it legal for kids to walk to school alone?

 In Queensland it can be illegal to let children under 12 walk or ride to school by themselves.